MargauxLefebvre/ViroSeek/README.md

 - For SGE, use `-profile sge`
 - If running on the [IFB
   cluster](https://www.france-bioinformatique.fr/en/ifb-core-cluster/),
-  use `-profile conda_IFB` to load the appropriate Conda environment
+  use `-profile conda_IFB` to load properly the Conda environment

 ### What if a job stops and I want to restart it?